Weak convergence rates for an explicit full-discretization of stochastic Allen-Cahn equation with additive noise: Introduction

 where $\gamma$ from Assumption \ref{assum:eq-noise} is a parameter used to measure the spatial regularity of the noise process and $\lambda_N$ is the $N$-th eigenvalue of the linear operator $A$.
 As a by product of the weak error analysis, we also obtain strong convergence rates as

-The weak error, sometimes more relevant in various fields such as financial engineering, concerns with the approximation of the law of the solution.
-In recent years, much progress has been made in weak approximation of SPDEs in a globally Lipschitz setting, see \cite{Andersson2016weak, Andersson2016weakSPDEAC, brehier2018kolmogorov, Conus2014weak,Debussche2009weak, Debussche2011weak,harms2019weak, Jentzen2015weak,kovacs2012weak,kovacs2013weak, WanGan2013weak,wang2016weakDCDS}.
+The weak error, sometimes more relevant in various fields such as financial engineering, concerns with the approximation of the law of the solution and has been extensively studied by pioneering works \cite{talay1990expansion,bally1995euler,bally1996law,Clement2006duality,Kohatsu2001weak, Kohatsu2002variance,szepessy2001adaptive} for discretization schemes of finite-dimensional stochastic differential equations (SDEs).
+In recent years, much progress has been made in weak approximation of SPDEs in a globally Lipschitz setting, see \cite{Andersson2016weak, Andersson2016weakSPDEAC, brehier2018kolmogorov, Conus2014weak,Debussche2009weak, Debussche2011weak,harms2019weak, Jentzen2015weak,kovacs2012weak,kovacs2013weak, wang2016weakDCDS,WanGan2013weak}.
 By contrast, the study of weak approximations of SPDEs with non-globally Lipschitz coefficients is still at an early stage.
-Existing publications include \cite{brehier2018weak}, \cite{Cui2019weak} and \cite{Cui2018ergodicity}, where the authors analyzed the weak error of temporal semi-discretization splitting schemes, spatial finite element semi-discretization and implicit full-discretization of the stochastic Allen--Cahn equations, respectively.
+Existing publications include \cite{brehier2018weak}, \cite{Cui2019weak} and \cite{Cui2018ergodicity}, where the authors analyzed the weak error of temporal semi-discretization splitting schemes, spatial semi-discretization finite element method and implicit full-discretization of the stochastic Allen--Cahn equations, respectively.
 All of these three works employed a splitting strategy to construct a nice auxiliary continuous-time process with appropriate spatio-temporal regularity properties and deduce the weak convergence rate from the regularity of the regularized Kolmogorov equation.
-In this paper, however, we develop a different and more direct approach for the weak error analysis, which does not rely on the use of the regularized Kolmogorov equation.
-Furthermore, we highlight that the proposed fully discrete scheme with explicit time-stepping is more computationally efficient than the nonlinearity-implicit time-stepping in \cite{Cui2018ergodicity}, which is the first paper to analyze weak error of a fully discrete scheme for the stochastic Allen--Cahn equations.